valike23/tech-challenge/adventure1/README.md

 ## Welcome! 👋

-Welcome to the Tellimer Product Feedback App technical test.
+Welcome to the Product Feedback App technical challenge.
 This challenge will help you showcase your skills by building a realistic project that can be a valuable addition to your portfolio.

-**To complete this challenge, you need a strong understanding of HTML, CSS, TypeScript, Svelte, SQL, and Node.js.**
+**To complete this challenge, you need a strong understanding of HTML, CSS, TypeScript, SvelteKit, SQL, and Node.js.**

 ## The Challenge